ggarnier/local-domains/README.md

     rvmsudo local-domains <ip address>

+To run on a specific Ruby version and gemset:

+    rvm ruby-2.0.0-p481@gemset-name do rvmsudo local-domains <ip address>

 If the ip address is omitted, domains will be mapped to the first local ip address